usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 - Network monitoring and/or filtering mechanisms that terminate TLS in order to inspect and manipulate the traffic

+Conveyance of all information SHALL be made over authenticated protected channels.

 ### 6.4.
 Protecting Information

-Communications between the CSP and the RP SHALL be protected in transit.
-Current implementations tend to do this by using HTTP over TLS and passing the authentication assertion in the HTTP header.
+Communications between the CSP and the RP SHALL be protected in transit using an authenticated protected channel.

 Note that the CSP may have access to information that may be useful to the RP in enforcing security policies, such as device identity, location, system health checks, and configuration management.
 If so, it may be a good idea to pass this information along to the RP within the bounds of the subscriber's privacy preferences.